-In addition to lessons in SMSC which consider the evolution and importance of democracy in Great Britain, all young people are actively encouraged to voice their opinions.
-Pupils have the opportunity to have their voices heard through our Student Leaders Programme and active Student Voice.
+In addition to Form Time lessons covering SMSC, which consider the evolution and importance of democracy in Great Britain, all young people are actively encouraged to voice their opinions.
+Students have the opportunity to have their voices heard through our Student Leaders Programme and active Student Voice.
 Pupil Perception activities such as questionnaires and interviews are also undertaken regularly.
-Within the classroom students are given opportunities to work collaboratively with each other and we actively foster an environment where children feel “safe” to take risks in their learning.
+Within the classroom students are given opportunities to work collaboratively with each other and we actively foster an environment where young people feel “safe” to take risks in their learning.
 This includes questioning and challenging the views of others.

 The views or parents and other stakeholders are regularly sought through a variety of questionnaires and meetings.
-For example, we have an active Middle Leader Board, regular staff forums and a number of Parent Focus Evenings take place throughout the academic year.
+For example, we have an active Middle Leader Board, regular Staff Forums and a number of Parent Focus Events/questionnaires take place throughout the academic year.

-The importance of the rule of law is regularly reinforced across the academy.
-As well as the academy Behaviour for Learning Policy and regular assemblies, pupils are taught the value of our legal system as part of their SMSC provision.
+The importance of the rule of law are regularly reinforced across the academy.
+As well as the academy Behaviour for Learning Policy and regular assemblies, students are taught the value of our legal system as part of their Form Time provision.
 This includes a knowledge and understanding of the consequences when laws are broken.
 Visits from external organisations, such as the Police, are regular occurrences in the academy and strengthen this message.

 Through the curriculum students learn to understand the meaning and importance of liberty.
-For example, in SMSC they learn about religious freedoms within Great Britain, in History they learn about civil rights and slavery and in ICT they consider laws such as, Copyright etc.
+For example, in Form Time lessons they learn about religious freedoms within Great Britain, in History they learn about civil rights and slavery and in ICT they consider laws such as, Copyright etc.

-Finally, pupils are actively encouraged to make choices.
-In particular, an options process allows them to choose which courses they would like to continue with at the end of year 8 and again at the end of year 10.
-All pupils have the choice of a wide range of extra-curricular and enrichment activities which are reviewed on a termly basis.
+Finally, students are actively encouraged to make choices.
+In particular, an options process allows them to choose which courses they would like to continue with.
+All students have the choice of a wide range of extra-curricular and enrichment activities which are reviewed on a termly basis.

 The academy actively promotes the value of “respect”.
 This is reiterated through our Behaviour for Learning Policy, as well as our curriculum and ethos in general.
-In particular, pupils are regularly involved in pastoral activities and SMSC lessons that explore a deeper understanding of religious beliefs and cultural diversity and which consider exactly what “respect” and “tolerance” means in practice.
-The academy has a number of excellent cultural visits and international links including schools and other organisations in Africa.
-Our pupils lead on fundraising events for local, national and international causes.
+In particular, students are regularly involved in form time activities that explore a deeper understanding of religious beliefs and cultural diversity and which consider exactly what “respect” and “tolerance” means in practice.
+The academy has a number of excellent cultural visits and our students lead on fundraising events for local, national and international causes.